johnnyreilly/webpack-esbuild-why-not-both/README.md

   }
 ```

-Or if we're using ts-loader, we make this change to our `webpack.config.js`:
+Or if we're using `ts-loader`, we make this change to our `webpack.config.js`:

 ```diff
   module.exports = {